6 Clever Ways to Get Free Cable TV Channels

 Alternative Methods to Receiving Free Cable

 Netflix CEO Reed Hastings said in 2016 that sharing streaming account logins is “par for the course” for its streaming service.

 Amazon Prime, meanwhile, says on its website that “Amazon Household allows you to share Amazon benefits with another adult, teens, and children in your household.”
 “In your household” is the operative phrase there as it leaves room for interpretation.

 If you’re unsure what you want to do, rely on your judgment.
 But if you have decided to share your password with a friend and you’re feeling guilty about it, don’t.

 5. Buy Tivo Roamio’s DVR Recording Device

 If you want a device that seamlessly integrates OTA (on-the-air) viewing, recording, and streaming in one neat package, consider the Tivo Roamio DVR Recording Device.
 It’s a steep one-time cost, but eventually pays for itself if you are able to ditch your cable subscription.

 You can enjoy your favorite streaming apps including Netflix, Hulu, Amazon Video, and more, without swapping inputs all the time.

-Trim is a free, simple app that can sift through your spending habits, find subscriptions you should probably cancel, and it can even negotiate your cable bill.
+Trim is a free app that can sift through your spending habits, find subscriptions you should probably cancel, and can even negotiate your cable bill.
 If you hate making that annual phone call to your cable company to negotiate your bill, definitely give Trim a shot.

 Determine Which Free Cable TV Method is Best for Your Household